The Orbital Bivariate Chromatic Polynomial: Introduction

 \section{Introduction}

-For more than one century the chromatic polynomial of a finite graph has gained considerable attention in combinatorial mathematics.
+For over a century, the chromatic polynomial has been a subject of considerable interest in combinatorial mathematics.
 It was originally introduced by Birkhoff \cite{Birkhoff:1912} in 1912 to tackle the four-color problem.
-The idea was to count vertex colorings not just with four, but with an arbitrary number of available colors such that neighboring vertices receive different colors, and then to apply analytic tools.
+Informally, the chromatic polynomial of a finite, undirected graph counts the number of ways to color its vertices with a specified number of colors such that adjacent vertices receive distinct colors.